augusto-developer/helldrinx-modmanager-PZ/README.md

-# 🧟 HellDrinx - Project Zomboid Mod Manager
+# 🧟 HellDrinx - Tool | Mod Manager
+**For Project Zomboid**

 ### The ultimate assistant for Project Zomboid server administrators.

-Tired of dealing with `servertest.ini` manually? **HellDrinx Mod Manager** was created to automate the most tedious task of running a server: managing, sorting, and cleaning your mods.
+Tired of dealing with `servertest.ini` manually? **HellDrinx Mod Manager** was created to automate the most tedious tasks of running a server: managing, sorting, and cleaning your mods.
 With a modern, fast, and intuitive interface, you can focus on survival and leave the technicalities to us.

 ---